simeonjackson/simeonjackson/README.md

 <h1>Hi, I'm Simeon, an <a href="https://www.linkedin.com/in/simeonrjackson/">IT Professional</a> 👋</h1>
-- 🌱 I'm actively growing my knowledge in all things Cloud, Networking & Security.
-Check out my <a href="https://techwithsimeon.io/">blog</a> where I document my journey.
-I'm currently working towards AZ-104 certification and building an cloud support focused labs.
+<p>- 🌱 I'm actively growing my knowledge in all things Cloud, Networking & Security.
+Check out my <a href="https://techwithsimeon.io/">blog</a> where I document my journey. </p>

+<p>- Currently, I am focused on passing my CCNA and building support-focused labs.
+To prepare for my first IT role, I am getting hands-on experience with tools like Azure, Active Directory and PowerShell.</p>